Dejvi31/my-anime-tale/README.md

 ## 🚀 Features

 ### 🟢 **Free Tier (Freemium)**
 ✅ Write Short Stories (single entry, like a movie)
-✅ Basic AI Suggestions (character ideas, plot ideas)
 ✅ Publish Stories (others can read, like & comment)
 ✅ Read and Comment on Other Stories
 ✅ Private Drafts (write but keep unpublished until ready)